ChanelZM/browser-technologies/Week1/fundaREADME.md

 ### Use SQLite for storage
 In the funda code I do have a fallback for when localStorage isn't available but experimenting with other options doesn't hurt.

+### Make the app work without images
+Right now the app is only working when the pictures are loaded.
+That's really bad, so the most important thing actually is to make it work without images.

 ## Sources
 1. Kryogenix.org. (no date). *Everybody has JavaScript, right?*.
 Source: https://kryogenix.org/code/browser/everyonehasjs.html